 Long Artist Statement

 For the past twenty years, my commitment has been to access my soul through expressive art.
-This art expression allows me to experience life more deeply by learning how to use color/shape to let my feelings and deepest visions speak.
+This art expression allows me to experience life more deeply.
+I have learned how to use color/shape to let my feelings and deepest visions speak.
 I am a high feeler in a thinking world that disavows feelings.
-Expressive art also allows me to express unknown parts of myself, my unconscious, to be known.
+Expressive art allows me to express unknown parts of myself, my unconscious, to be known.
 I have found that expressing feelings with expressive arts helps both my own journey as well as my clients to put the more bothersome feelings to rest.
 Art calms my inner turmoil and feelings that won’t go away.
 After I have acknowledged these feelings in my paintings, they dissipate and go away.
 Then I can put color to the paper in a new way!